How do I set up an Android-based phone?

 - It's correct for the "IMAP server" and "SMTP server" settings to be identical (except for the port number).

-The following screen lets you choose the frequency at which your phone checks for e-mail and other options.
-You can update these at your preference or leave the defaults:
+The next screen lets you some options about how your phone checks for mail.
+You can update these if you wish, or leave the defaults:

 Then enter your name.
-"Your Name" is the name that other people will see when you send them e-mail.
+This is the name that other people will see when you send them email.
 It should usually be your real name, such as Jane Smith.
-Enter the name you want other people to see when you send them e-mail.

 Setup is complete!